sohan10012/HTML-CSS-JS/Amazon-code/README.md

 ## File Structure

-- `index.html`: The main HTML file for the Amazon.in clone.
+- `amazon.html`: The main HTML file for the Amazon.in clone.
-- `style.css`: The CSS file for styling the website.
+- `amastyle.css`: The CSS file for styling the website.

 ## Screenshots